 If working with inner corners stresses you out, make sure this is the area you start working on first.
 Get it out of the way!

-There are a few reasons for this - one, your eyes are less tired so it will be easier for you to focus on these tiny lashes.
+There are a few reasons for this - one, as you've just started the lash set, it will be easier for you to focus on these tiny lashes.
 Two, you won’t be stressing that you are running out of time, and believe me - there is nothing worse than working on the inner corners under time pressure.

 Video by @veronica.rich.londonlashpro